 Skip to main content

-Just like emails, letters can also be integrated into Enneo in two ways, depending on the requirements: IMAP and API.
+Just like emails, letters in Enneo can also be connected in two ways, depending on the requirements: IMAP and API.

 Receiving Letters

-Option 1: Importing letters as emails with an attachment
+Option 1: Importing letters as emails with attachments

-This solution is recommended when a scan service is used that converts incoming letters into emails with the letters as attachments (e.g., PDF).
-To integrate letters, the following steps are necessary:
+This solution is recommended if a scanning service is used that converts incoming letters into emails with the letters as an attachment (e.g., PDF).
+The following steps are necessary to connect letters:

 2. Ensure that the emails are recognized as letters.
 Enneo recognizes an email as a letter if the following criteria are met:

-• The sender of the email is the scan service.
+• The sender of the email is the scanning service.
 The email address of the sender can be specified in the letter settings.

-• The subject of the email exclusively contains the word “LETTER”.
-If a different keyword is preferred, it can be adjusted in the letter settings.
+• The subject of the email contains only the word “LETTER”.
+If you prefer a different keyword, this can be adapted in the letter settings.

-Option 2: Import of letters via the REST API
+Option 2: Importing letters via the REST API

 1. When importing letters via the API, the channel attribute must be set to “letter”.
-Enneo takes care of the rest.
+Enneo does the rest.

-2. Here is an example of a request with minimal parameters:
+2. An example of a request with minimal parameters:

 --header 'Authorization: bearer <token>' \